-After clicking on the 'Create new circuit' option, a dialog for step 1 of the ACRA process pops up.
-There could be anywhere from zero paths available up to any number.
+After the ACRA dialog pops up anywhere from zero to multiple paths can be available for the pair of selected objects.
 The ACRA process will try to find two optimum paths: the shortest and a diverse secondary path.
 This may or may not be possible.
 If there are no routes available, netTerrain will let you know loud and clear, invoking the circuit rules mentioned earlier.